sucheta90/sucheta90/README.md

 **Let's Connect**

 I'm always eager to connect with fellow developers, potential collaborators, and anyone who shares a passion for technology.
-Feel free to reach out through my [LinkedIn](https://www.linkedin.com/in/sucheta-mukherjee-07347b88/) or explore my [GitHub](https://github.com/sucheta90) to see more of my work.
+Feel free to reach out through my [LinkedIn](https://www.linkedin.com/in/sucheta-mukherjee-07347b88/) or explore my [GitHub Repositories](https://github.com/sucheta90?tab=repositories) to see more of my work.

 Thank you for visiting my portfolio.
 Let's innovate, collaborate, and build the future together!